Best Car Alarm Systems: Secure Your Automotive Asset

 Active car alarm systems are activated or deactivated when you touch a button.
 Contrary to passive alarms, simply locking the doors of your vehicle and walking away will not arm an active car alarm system.
-This type of car alarm is ideal for consumers who prefer a more engaged experience with securing their vehicle.
+This type of car alarm is ideal for consumers who prefer a more engaging experience with securing their vehicles.

 Passive car alarm systems automatically activate when the engine in your vehicle is turned off and the doors are locked.
 To deactivate a passive car security system, the driver must unlock the doors.
 This type of aftermarket car alarm is a great option for drivers who prefer a hands-off approach to secure their car.

 As its name implies, audible car alarm systems emit an audible alert whenever it’s tripped.
 The audible alert ranges from the horn repeatedly honking to an attention-grabbing alarm tone.
 This type of alarm is effective in drawing attention to a would-be thief attempting to break into your vehicle, but it can be annoying if you accidentally set it off.